firefly-iii/docs/docs/docs/firefly-iii/more-information/security.md

 ## Sessions and logins

 Sessions are not tied to an IP address.
 Use 2FA when you can, which is a feature of Firefly III.
-There is a button on the `/profile` page that allows you to logout other sessions, so you can make sure there's a limited number of logged-in sessions out there.
+There is a button on the `/profile` page that allows you to logout other sessions, so you can ensure there's a limited number of logged-in sessions out there.

 After the first user has registered themselves, future registrations are blocked.
 It can be enabled again under `/admin`.
 Each user is strictly separated from other users.
 Users can't see or detect other users, although they can infer their existence through their user ID (see the preceding text).